 Malala is amazingly beautiful.
 She has an attractive body that every lady wishes to have.
 She’s got brilliant looks.
-She has an average height of five feet three inches and her body weight consist of 54 Kg.
+She has an average height of 5 feet 3 inches and her body weight consist of 139 lbs.
 Her hair color is black and her eye color is dark brown.
 Her other body measurements have not been revealed yet but it will be added once we get details about it.
 Overall, she has a decent height and a unique body figure.

 Career of Malala Yousafzai (Blogger, Murder Attempt, Medical Treatment, Early Activism, Awards)

 - As a blogger, Malala's first entry was posted to the BBC Urdu blog on 3rd January 2009.

 - The blog records Yousafzai's thoughts during the First Battle of Swat, as military operations take place, fewer girls show up to school, and finally, her school shuts down.

 - She also read for the first time excerpts from her blog that had been published in a local newspaper.